kbernou/Notes/Markdown.md

         * Oh look, more depth
     * Back up one
 * And back to the start
-* Best practice is going no more than 3 levels deep

 Lists can also be multi-line and of mixed type:
 ```md